 -

-Growing Files
+Growing files

-The growing files feature that allows to start transferring files to the target directory
+The growing files feature allows you to start transferring files to the target directory while they are still being written to the source directory.

 Download the growing file

-uses a 0 bytes read that calculates the wait time.
+myfile with a wait period of 120 seconds that uses a 0 bytes read that calculates the wait time.

 ascp --mode=recv --user=root --host=10.0.0.2 "file:////tmp/myfile?grow=120&wait_start=null_read" file:////tmp2/mylocalfile